 A similar problem exists in cellular networks.
-As mobile crowds travel across the network, cells can "borrow" frequencies from neighbors, but base stations are often overloaded by control traffic and as a result, drop calls [6].
+As mobile crowds travel across the network, cells can "borrow" frequencies from neighbors, but base stations are often overloaded by control traffic and as a result, drop calls [2].
 In certain cases, specialized "mobile trunk" base stations can be colocated with mobile crowds to aggregate control traffic.
+The mobile trunk maintains connectivity with nearby base stations while forwarding traffic from local mobile hosts.
 Ideally, each provider would place such a base station on each bus or train segment, but the individual component and maintenance costs are prohibitive.